gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 4| C		  | ramen         |

 ### Question 4: What is the most purchased item on the menu and how many times was it purchased by all customers?
+To have this counted, I first used `INNER JOIN` to have the `sales` and the `menu` table joined, and performed `COUNT` to see how many times each product occurs.
+After the purchase numbers have been obtained, the rows have been sorted in descending order based on the occurence (`times_purchased`), a displayed only the top row with `LIMIT 1`.

 ```sql
 SELECT product_name, COUNT(product_name) AS times_purchased FROM dannys_diner.menu
 INNER JOIN dannys_diner.sales